 6. Use Alt Text

 When you add videos or images to your website, add captions or explain it with words above or below.
-This helps everyone, including people with certain cognitive disabilities and visual impairments, to understand your content.
+This helps everyone, including people with certain cognitive disabilities and visual impairments, to understand and access your content.

 If you want an image you can click on instead of text, add “aria-label.”
 It’s like a label for the screen reader.
 Put the words you want the screen reader to say in there.
 This is better than just the alt attribute.